-Courses for the term beginning January 2009 are offered entirely online.
-Three face-to-face meetings will take place in January (in Baltimore), April (at the Center for Summer Learning's national conference in Chicago, IL), and December (in Baltimore).
-An innovative summer practicum/ internship will provide participants with an opportunity to implement their knowledge through a program of their choosing.
+Courses for the term beginning April 2010 are offered entirely online.
+An innovative summer practicum/internship will provide participants with an opportunity to implement their knowledge through a program of their choosing.
 Students will produce a strategic plan and professional digital portfolio as outcomes of the program.